 You are invited to join us on Tuesday, November 19, for a web seminar offering a global perspective on cultural policy and government support for the arts.
 This session explores how different nations are framing the public value of arts and culture.
 It also reviews how the International Federation of Arts Councils and Culture Agencies (IFACCA) facilitates the exchange of cultural policy news, research and best practices among ministries of arts and culture around the world.
 Our featured presenter is Sarah Gardner, executive director of IFACCA; our moderator is Jonathan Katz, NASAA CEO.
 Take advantage of this special occasion to put your state's work in a global context and to learn how other countries are making a case for public support.

-The seminar takes place on Thursday, Tuesday, November 19, 2013, 4:00 Đ 5:00p.m.
-Eastern.
-Please plan to log on a few minutes early so that we can begin promptly.
+The seminar takes place on Tuesday, November 19, 2013, from 4:00 - 5:00p.m.
+Eastern time.
+(Note that this is a later hour than usual for a NASAA web seminar due to the time zone-Australia!-of our featured presenter.)
+Plan to log on a few minutes early so that we can begin promptly.

 SAA Staff and Council Registration

 Registration is free for all state arts agency staff members and council members.
 SAA staff and council members may participate in the seminar from your agency office, another workplace, your home, or anywhere else you have access to a computer and phone line.
 To register, use our web seminar registration form.
 If you have any questions or concerns regarding registration, please contact Eric Giles and include your name, title, agency name and phone number in your e-mail.